Strongylocentrotus droebachiensis: As food

 The green urchin is edible, and is known to have been eaten by the Native peoples of New Brunswick from archaeological remains.
 It is harvested and eaten year round by the Inuit of the Belcher Islands.

 It is also harvested for export in, among other places, Newfoundland and Labrador, Iceland and Norway.
 In France, the urchin is often found as a part of the Plateau de fruits de mer.

 It has been used in fine dining by chefs such as René Redzepi in raw and cured forms.

+The urchin is now more commonly being farmed via Aquaculture for its roe that is considered a valuable and heavily sought after food in places over seas such as Japan.

 Fishing methods

 The green urchin is fished using different techniques.

 In Iceland, Breiðafjörður, it is trawled at from 8 to 30 meters depth.
 The fishery is regulated.

 In Norway, small quantities are fished by hand by freedivers and SCUBA-divers.
 The fishery is not regulated, and the green sea urchin is considered a pest in the Norwegian waters, eating up the kelp forest.
 It is not common to find the green sea urchin south of Hitra, and the urchin population is moving northward as water temperatures increase.

 In Canada (Newfoundland and Labrador and British Columbia), fishing is by SCUBA-divers in a regulated fishery.

-In the USA, regulations vary depending on state.
+In the United States, regulations vary depending on state.
 In Maine, it is both trawled and fished by SCUBA depending on the specific location.
 The peak season in Maine is September-March.
 The fishery is regulated.
-In Washington State, it is fished by divers in a regulated fishery.
+In Washington (state), it is fished by divers in a regulated fishery.

+Aquaculture

+Strongylocentrotus droebachiensis has been farmed in the United States since roughly 1998 primarily due to the large demand for the roe which is a delicacy in many countries especially Japan.
+Despite only having been farmed in the United States for a little over twenty years other countries such as China, Norway, Ireland, and Japan all have had or now have aquaculture facilities that specifically focus upon the successfully production and harvesting of the green sea urchin.

+Predation

+The most largely known predators of the green sea urchin consists of a variety of fish, crustaceans, and echinoderms.
+Sea stars, wolffish, lobsters, and crabs have all been observed to prey upon the green sea urchin when available, though this is no easy task due to the spines on the urchin which deters most predators such as small fish.

+Conservation status

+The green sea urchin is observed to be under no potential threat of extinction or at risk of overfishing or currently being overfished.